Above photo by Mattias Åström.

 Email: vincent.coppola@findlay.edu

-Office: Room A of 201 Howard St., Findlay, OH 45840, USA
+Office: 201 Howard St., Findlay, OH 45840, USA

 Follow me on ResearchGate.